(800) 821-3520 - Customer Support

 4. Circular Push-On

 Image of HardwareThe most common retaining ring is the Tapered section style.
-Tapering gives them the flexibility to be installed with retaining ring pliers, and their heavy cross-section offers high thrust load capacity.
-Tapered section retaining rings themselves can be divided into several types.
+Tapering allows them to be installed with retaining ring pliers, and their heavy cross-section offers high thrust load capacity.
+Tapered section retaining rings can be divided into several types.

 Axially assembled tapered section retaining rings are installed into machined grooves, with the small holes in the rings used to assist with installation and removal.
 They can be inverted, beveled, or bowed.
 Inverted rings allow for greater clearance on the shaft or in the housing.
 Beveled rings have a 15-degree bevel which allows the ring to wedge between the groove and the part, and locks it into place.
 The bowed version acts like a spring keeping the assembly compressed.